 Metering issues and discussion permeated numerous Steering Committee meetings, as well as both Customer-Facing and Grid-Facing Subcommittee meetings.
-There were three different pieces of meter-related work overseen primarily by the Customer-Facing Subcommittee to help the Members garner a better understanding of the current metering infrastructure in Massachusetts.
+There were three different pieces of meter-

-- 1. The Distribution Companies were asked to reply to three sets of data requests to provide information as to their current metering infrastructure and replacement protocols (See Utility Metering Data Responses 1, 2, and 3) - 2.
+- The Distribution Companies were asked to reply to three sets of data requests to provide information as to their current metering infrastructure and replacement protocols (See Utility Metering Data Responses 1, 2, and 3) - 2.
 Three meter-related hardware and software vendors provided the Steering Committee with presentations which focused on options for enhancing metering infrastructure, including types of technology, functionality, and cost (See separate presentations on meters by Itron, AvCom, and Sentinel Works 1.9.13). - 3.
 Lastly, the Customer-Facing Subcommittee and a metering working group that was formed to assist the Subcommittee spent a substantial amount of time reviewing and analyzing various metering technology options and the manner in which those technologies could support a range of customer-facing and grid-facing capabilities and functions.
 As part of this review and analysis, the Subcommittee and working group identified the incremental functionality of various technologies.
 The Subcommittee and working group also worked to develop cost ranges for the various technologies, including the meter cost, installation, and a range of necessary supporting infrastructure.
 The cost data was initially supplied by Itron (Itron Meters 1.9.13 and in subsequent discussions with working group and Subcommittee), and was then adjusted by the Distribution Companies based on their own distribution systems and experience gained from the pilots to date (See Metering Functions Costs & Applications 4.1.13.).

 The Massachusetts Distribution Companies, with the exception of Unitil, all converted their meters from manual-read meters to AMR (automated meter reading) meters during the 1990's through the last decade.
 AMR meters are read from a moving vehicle rather than by a meter reader.
 Unitil converted its meters to AMI (advanced metering infrastructure) approximately 10 years ago, which allows Unitil to access the metered data remotely without having to drive by or manually read the meter.
-Table 4-10 shows the approximate age of the current meters for each Distribution Company, as well as the meters assumed book life and operating life.
+Table 4-11 shows the approximate age of the current meters for each Distribution Company, as well as the meters assumed book life and operating life.
 Based on the information provided by the Distribution Companies, the consultants calculated the last line in the table which shows the average life remaining in the existing meters.